edibotopic/edibotopic-website/content/notes/ambiguity.md

 Documentation can, however, be written in a way that is less ambiguous relative to the user interface.

-This frees designers to leverage the virtues of ambiguity, such as efficiency of representation, while respecting user agency.
+This frees designers to leverage the virtues of ambiguity, such as efficiency of representation, and expands the possibility space for design.

-Documentation balances against, and allows for, ambiguities in an interface.
+In that sense, documentation balances against, and allows for, ambiguities in the interface.

-### Dynamic ambiguity
+### Dynamics of ambiguity

-Another way of thinking of a technical document, is that its reading should result in a progressive reduction in ambiguity; thus, for example, a document may introduce a possible failure state that creates ambiguity for the user, before guiding the user towards a level of understanding that resolves that ambiguity.
+Another way of thinking of a technical document, is that its reading should result in a progressive reduction in ambiguity; thus, for example, a document may introduce an action or goal that creates ambiguity for the user, before guiding the user towards a level of understanding that resolves that ambiguity.

 There may not always be a linear reduction in ambiguity as a reader navigates a